oawonuga92/Music-Recommendation-Using-FP-Growth-ML-algortihm/README.md

 Data Exploration / Visualization
 --------------------
-Numerical transformation such as country-wise distribution, artist wise distribution is perfromed on the dataframe using the grouping method (groupBy) to visually represent these transformations.
-The insights are graphically represented in the form of bar charts by employing pandas visualization libraries which are Matplotlib and Seaborn
+Numerical transformation such as country-wise distribution, artist wise distribution is perfromed on the dataframe using the grouping method (groupBy).
+These transformations are graphically represented in the form of bar charts by employing pandas visualization libraries which are Matplotlib and Seaborn

 Association Rule mining
 --------